Capital Left

 • Check the 75% Rule indicator first.
 If All-In Cost exceeds ARV × 75%, full capital recovery at 75% LTV is mathematically impossible — you will need a higher LTV lender or lower all-in cost.

 • Budget for 6–12 month seasoning.
-Most lenders require 6 months minimum between purchase and cash-out refi.
+Many lenders consider seasoning requirements, which vary by lender, loan product, and market.
 Longer seasoning adds holding costs but can unlock better refi rates.

 Understanding Your Result